mharen/mharen.github.io/blog/2013/2013-02-automatically-connect-to-replica-set.md

 title: Automatically Connect to the Replica Set Primary with Mongo Shell
 ---

-<p>So you got your fancy MongoDB Replica Set running, did you, Mr. Fancypants?
-Before too long you might run into an issue: <strong>how do you connect to the primary node when the primary can change? </strong></p> <p>Luckily our applications don’t have this problem because their drivers are smart and automatically connect to the primary.
-The Mongo shell doesn’t do that, though.</p> <p>Here’s a library to help with that.
-Throw this into a file called replicaSetConnector.js:</p><pre class="csharpcode"><span class="kwrd">var</span> ReplicaSetConnector = (<span class="kwrd">function</span>() {
+So you got your fancy MongoDB Replica Set running, did you, Mr. Fancypants?
+Before too long you might run into an issue: <strong>how do you connect to the primary node when the primary can change? </strong>

+Luckily our applications don’t have this problem because their drivers are smart and automatically connect to the primary.
+The Mongo shell doesn’t do that, though.

+Here’s a library to help with that.
+Throw this into a file called replicaSetConnector.js:<pre class="csharpcode"><span class="kwrd">var</span> ReplicaSetConnector = (<span class="kwrd">function</span>() {
     <span class="kwrd">var</span> RSC = <span class="kwrd">function</span>(options) {

         <span class="rem">// private method for handling the dirty work of connecting </span>